HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/configmap_sharing_dx.md

    This tells the product to participate in configuration sharing.

 2. **Producer Creates Secret**
    The producer product (for example, DX) will automatically create a Kubernetes Secret named `<product-name>-shared-config-v<major>` (e.g., `dx-shared-config-v1`).
 This Secret contains the shared configuration.
+The major version is only incremented for breaking changes to the configuration schema.

 3. **Consumer Mounts Secret**
    Any consumer product can be configured to look for this Secret and mount it as a volume.
 This is optional—if the producer is not deployed, the consumer will still start normally.